Celebrating B’nai Mitzvah at Tikvat Israel

 The Rabbi and Canter can assist in selecting a meaningful mitzvah project.

-The First Meeting: 12 months prior to the simcha, set up a meeting between you (both parents, if possible), your child, and the Rabbi.
-During this meeting, the Rabbi will get to know your child better and review the preparation process with you.
+The First Meeting (12 months prior): The parents, child, and clergy meet.
+During this meeting, the Rabbi and Cantor will get to know your child better and review the preparation process with you.
 You will have the chance to raise questions and address any concerns you may have.
+This is also an opportunity to discuss and begin planning for the Mitzvah Project.

-Tutor Assignment: At least 8 months prior to the bar/bat mitzvah date, the Cantor will assign a tutor for your child.
-Tutors are synagogue member adults and teenagers who have demonstrated outstanding ability in synagogue skills and will help your son or daughter prepare for their simcha.
+Tutor Assignment (8 months prior): The Cantor will assign a tutor for your child. ( If you wish to use a tutor from outside the synagogue, please speak to the Cantor.)
+Tutors are usually synagogue member adults and teenagers who have demonstrated outstanding ability in synagogue skills and will help your child prepare for their simcha.
 Lessons begin approximately seven months before the event, with the tutor meeting for 45 minutes to an hour each week with the student, typically at the tutor’s home.
-Tutors are paid by the synagogue.
-If you wish to use a tutor from outside the synagogue, please contact the Cantor for approval and to discuss remuneration.

 - Additional Training: Once students have mastered the initial skills, they and their tutors may establish additional goals for participation in the service.
-This can include chanting the maftir portion of the Torah, chanting other aliyot (sections of the Torah), leading the Torah service, and leading the Musaf service.
+This can include chanting the Haftarah and/or other aliyot (sections of the Torah), leading the Torah service, and leading the Musaf service.

-- A personal interpretation of and commentary on this material
+- A personal interpretation of and commentary on why the student chose this section and how it applies to today’s world

-The Final Rehearsal: Approximately one month prior to the simcha, contact the Cantor for a final, individual rehearsal, which usually occurs 10-12 days before the simcha.
+The Final Rehearsal (One Month Prior): Contact the Cantor for a final, individual rehearsal, which usually occurs 10-12 days before the simcha.

 What the Parents Do